Jiří Horáček: Scientific work

-which Jiří applied to calculations of electron-molecule collisions and ion-atom collisions together with his students and with Professor Wolfgang Domcke from Technische Universität München.
+which Jiří applied to calculations of electron-molecule collisions and ion-atom collisions together with his students and with Professor Wolfgang Domcke from the Technical University of Munich.
 They calculated the scattering cross-sections for the processes of vibrational excitation, dissociative attachment, and associative detachment in slow electron collisions with various diatomic molecules.
 Additionally, Jiří Horáček developed methods of calculating scattering phase shifts, resonance parameters, low-energy expansions in the scattering theory, and solutions of the inverse scattering problem.

 Awards

 In 1986 he was awarded the Czech Literature Fund prize for his scientific work and in 2011 he won an honorary medal from the Faculty of Mathematics and Physics, Charles University in Prague for his long-standing scientific and pedagogical work.

 Selected publications

 Jiří Horáček authored almost 100 publications in the fields of theoretical physics and numerical mathematics, including: